Bond and Kara crossing the Austrian border on a cello case.

 Made even better by the fact that it's only one part of one of the best Evil Plans in Bond movie history.

-That Red Shirt himself is a Crowning Moment Of Awesome.
+That Red Shirt, a guard only known as Green-4, himself is a Crowning Moment Of Awesome.
 A somewhat unimposing-looking, skinny middle-aged chap (presumably played by a veteran stuntman) who nonetheless almost succeeds in fighting the much younger, bigger and stronger The Dragon to a standstill.
 Hell, from the looks of things, Necros didn't even manage to kill the guy.
 Give that guy his own movie series!

 Bond having a fistfight with Necros while hanging out the back of a cargo plane in midflight.
 While a time bomb is counting down.
 Yikes.